mees-/dival/README.md

 ```

 An optional second parameter can be
-given to the Template constructor, a custom rules Map, this is a [Map](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Map) with keys for the rules as map keys and the rules as values, more on what rules are further down.
+given to the Template constructor, a custom rules Map, this is a [Map](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Map) with rule identifiers as map keys and the rules themselves as values, more on what rules are further down.

 ### What is a field?
 a field is a key of a template, it is an object with rules identifiers as keys and rule settings as values, an example of a field: